You can also explore this dataset on TUVA, an interactive graphing platform.

 Trends in deer population numbers are more useful than momentary head counts when setting appropriate deer population goals.
 We use several methods, including trail camera surveys, to monitor deer impacts and population trends in order to set deer management goals.

 These data provide an opportunity to consider the abundance of different wildlife species on our site.
-It also exploration about the choices animals make regarding when and where to spend their time in relation to available habitats, what resources they provide, and factors that influence their survival like predation and environmental conditions.
+They also provide insight into the choices animals make regarding when and where to spend their time in relation to available habitats, what resources they provide, and factors that influence their survival like predation and environmental conditions.

 Data Source: This dataset represents a subset of 6 cameras which are part of a larger study of wildife use of the Cary Institute property in Millbrook, NY.
 Data is included for 42 days (September 3 through October 15) during 2015 and 2016.